 Laundry service is provided at no additional cost.
 Just leave your close on the floor, and they will be returned washed and folded.
 Complimentary wireless satellite internet connection is available.

 The Tsimane Pluma Lodge is built entirely from sustainable wood cut from the nearby jungle.
-The main lodge features four log cabins and sleeps up to eight anglers.
+The main lodge features single/private wood cabins for each guest with a maximum occupancy of six anglers each week.
 Each cabin has spring box beds, private bathrooms with hot water and electric lights.
 Every evening guests will be delighted by the delicious International cuisine paired with great Argentine wines in a well-fashioned, spacious living and dining room.

-There is also the option to do headwater out-camps for one night to the upper Pluma River and one on the upper Itirizama River, one of the main tributaries to the Pluma.
+There is also the option to do headwater out-camps for one night to the upper Pluma River and one on the upper Itirisama River, one of the main tributaries to the Pluma.